In 2025, the USDA loan limit in Ligonier, part of Noble, IN, stands at $336,500, whereas the FHA limit for a single-family home is $472,030.

 3%

-USDA and FHA loan options in Ligonier, IN
+Discover USDA and FHA Loan Options in Ligonier, IN

-Lendersa®' goal is to get you the best possible USDA loan or FHA loan fast and without hassle.
-Select one of three starting points that result in matching lenders and the USDA loan programs.
+Lendersa® is committed to promptly securing you the best possible USDA or FHA loan, free of inconvenience.
+You may select one of three initial strategies that connect you with lenders and the accessible USDA loan programs.

-USDA home loan is a loan guaranteed by the government Department of Agriculture AKA USDA rural development loan or USDA mortgage and is available in rural neighborhoods only.
-Unlike FHA loans that require a minimum of 3.5% down payment, the USDA mortgage loan does not require any down payment.
+A USDA home loan, guaranteed by the U.S. Department of Agriculture, is referred to as a USDA rural development loan or USDA mortgage.
+Such loans are exclusive to rural neighborhoods.
+FHA loans require at least a 3.5% down payment, while USDA loans necessitate no down payment.